rlb222/Perch-Alternate-MenuName-in-Navigation/README.md

 `<perch:pages filter="splitmenu" filterpos="first" id="pageNavText" />`
 To get the contents of the field after the pipe character (|)
 `<perch:pages filter="splitmenu" filterpos="second" id="pageNavText" />`

-more information on Perch filters can be found here: [Perch Docs on field filters](https://docs.grabaperch.com/api/template-filters/)